sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 ### Create a marketplace environment

-Flex Templates for Web (FTW) are marketplace web applications built on top of the
+The Sharetribe Web Template is a React application built on top of the [Marketplace API](/operator-guides/concepts/#marketplace-api).
-[Marketplace API](/operator-guides/concepts/#marketplace-api).
 While you can create a marketplace client application from scratch using just the API, it requires a lot of effort and we recommend that you use a